 If you meet a dog with a striking, wolf-like appearance and endless energy, it is probably a Siberian husky.
-This intelligent breed was originally developed as a working dog which could withstand harsh and freezing conditions, but has now become a widely-owned pet across the United States.
+This intelligent breed was originally developed as a working dog that could withstand harsh and freezing conditions but has now become a widely-owned pet across the United States.
 Huskies are handsome, high-energy dogs that like to chase, and still have the natural instincts of a hunter.
 However, while they are popular pets, huskies can be dangerous, and a Siberian husky bite can do some serious damage.

 All dog bites should be taken seriously.
 When a person suffers an injury from a husky bite, they could be left with severe wounds or lasting psychological trauma.
-If a victim decides to take legal action, a dog bite attorney at Bisnar Chase will be able to help guide them through the process and ensure that they receive the compensation they deserve.
+If a victim decides to take legal action, a dog bite attorney will be able to help guide them through the process and ensure that they receive the compensation they deserve.

-Read this guide to understand every aspect of the Siberian husky, from its origins, characteristics, temperament and tendency to attack, to how you can survive a husky attack, and what victims should do after an incident.
+Read this guide to understand every aspect of the Siberian husky, from its origins, characteristics, temperament, and tendency to attack, to how you can survive a husky attack, and what victims should do after an incident.

 Reputation of the Siberian Husky

 While the Siberian husky is wolf-like in appearance, it is developing a reputation as a good family pet.
 The breed has won many people over with its unique looks and playful nature.

 However, potential owners and those who come into contact with strange huskies also need to be aware of the negative sides of the breed’s reputation.
 They are known to be extremely active – to the point of becoming destructive – and have unpredictable temperaments.
 It is not uncommon for a husky’s mood to turn in an instant.
 Siberian huskies have been known to attack and bite, and strangers should always approach with caution.